gabrielhdneves/gabrielhdneves/README.md

 ### Hi there! 👋

-I am a Frontend software engineer, mainly using React, TypeScript, and JavaScript.
+I am a Frontend software engineer using React, TypeScript, and JavaScript.
+I have also worked with Next.js, Remix, Tailwind CSS, SasS, testing(Jest/React Testing Library), GraphQL, and Redux.

 <ul>
    <li>